 These features, combined with the careful attention to detail in the collection of data, make the publicly available CALERIETM data sets and biospecimens a unique and invaluable research resource for the investigation of innumerable hypotheses about the biological mechanisms underlying the effects of CR on human aging biology and for translational research to develop strategies for promoting health span.

-The CALERIE trials were conducted in two phases.
-Phase 1 of CALERIE consisted of three single-site pilot randomized controlled studies testing differing degrees of caloric restriction (20%, 25%, and 30%) in a range of age groups with BMIs between 25.0 and 30 (i.e., overweight status) for six months to one year.
-Data from CALERIE Phase 1 studies informed design of the two-year CR Phase 2 study.
+The CALERIETM trials were conducted in two phases.
+Phase 1 of CALERIETM consisted of three single-site pilot randomized controlled studies testing differing degrees of caloric restriction (20%, 25%, and 30%) in a range of age groups with BMIs between 25.0 and 30 (i.e., overweight status) for six months to one year.
+Data from CALERIETM Phase 1 studies informed design of the two-year CR Phase 2 study.
 Papers describing the Phase 1 studies’ design and results are available via the Publications search tool.